Terms and Privacy •

 In our case, Taximail is a Processor and Taximail’s users are Controllers.

 Article 28 claims that Controllers must have clearly documented contracts with Processors that define the scope of processing.
 These contracts must be "in writing, including in electronic form."
 Requirements for processing contracts can be found in the remainder of Article 28.

 Data protection officers

-Transfer of personal data to third countries or international organisations
+Transfer of personal data to third countries or international organizations

-Articles 44-50 of the GDPR cover the specific requirements personal data transfer to third parties or international organisations.
+Articles 44-50 of the GDPR cover the specific requirements of personal data transfer to third parties or international organizations.
 The GDPR does have some requirements for such transfers.